Graph-Based Deterministic Polynomial Framwork for NP Problems: Preliminaries

 \subsection{Graph Theory}

-As our computation model is ultimately represented as a graph structure, we next introduce basic notions from graph theory that will be used to describe and analyze the structure and traversal of computation graphs.
+As the behavior of a Turing machine will later be modeled using graph structures, we next introduce basic notions from graph theory that will be used to describe and analyze such representations.

-A directed graph is a pair $G=(V,E)$ of sets such that $E \subseteq V \times V$ where $V$ is the set of vertices (or nodes)\cite[p.28,p.2-10]{diestel2005graduate}.
-For an edge $e=(u,v) \in E$, an ordered pair of vertices, $u$ is the initial vertex of $e$ and $v$ is the terminal vertex of $e$, and we denote the initial vertex as $init(e)$, and the terminal vertex as $term(e)$.
-In a directed graph, an edge $e = (u, v)$ is said to be an \textbf{incoming edge} to vertex $v$ and an \textbf{outgoing edge} from vertex $u$.
-For convenience, the notation $e \in G$ means that $e$ is an edge of $G$, i.e., $e \in E(G)$.
-The \textbf{size} of a graph $G$, denoted by $||G||$, is the number of edges, and the \textbf{order} of $G$, denoted by $|G|$, is the number of vertices.
-The degree of a vertex $v$ is the number of edges at $v$, and its in-degree is the number of its incoming edges, and the out-degree is the number of its outgoing edges.
-A \textbf{pendant edge} is an edge incident to a node of degree 1.